Varicocele Q & A

-Varicocele (VAR-ih-koe-seel) is a medical term used to describe swelling of the veins within the scrotum – the loose bag of skin that holds the testicles.
+Varicocele (VAR-ih-koe-seel) is a medical term used to describe swelling of the veins within the scrotum.
 It may look like a varicose vein that you might see in your leg.
-It is often described as looking like a bag of worms.
-Most of the time, treatment is not required, but in some cases, the varicocele can affect fertility, and cause discomfort, or pain.
+Most of the time, treatment is not required, but in some cases, the Varicocele can affect fertility and cause discomfort or pain.

 What causes Varicocele?

-Much like varicose veins elsewhere in the body, a varicocele is caused by dilated veins which allow blood to pool, causing pressure, a heavy feeling, and sometimes pain.
+Much like varicose veins elsewhere in the body, a varicocele is caused by dilated veins, which allow blood to pool, causing pressure, heaviness, and sometimes pain.